 Being an Independent Contractor vs. Employee

-Maybe you've never thought about the difference between being an employee and being an independent contractor (also called a "consultant").
+Maybe you've never thought about the difference between being an employee and being an independent contractor (also called a "consultant" or "gig worker").
 In many respects, there seems to be no difference at all.
 Often, independent contractors and employees work side by side at the same company, even doing the same or similar work.